nanoc/nanoc.app/content/contributing.md

 Before you start coding, make sure that the idea you have fits with nanoc’s philosophy.
 Start a thread on the [discussion group](http://groups.google.com/group/nanoc) or find us on the [IRC channel](irc://chat.freenode.net/#nanoc).
 Generally speaking, all bug fixes are accepted, while feature changes need more discussion.

 NOTE: For all changes, backwards compatibility *must* be retained.
-This means that you cannot modify a feature to work in a different way.
+This means that you can add a feature, but you cannot modify a feature to work in a different way.

 To fetch the latest nanoc source code, clone the Git repository: